Billel Dziri: Club career

-In 2005 Billel Dziri won the Ballon d'or as the second player from USMA to achieve it, Dziri said I was expecting an individual crown and now that I have it I can only say my immense joy and that the award was the fruit of the efforts Dziri made for years in Algeria or outside the country, The award was received from the hand of the World Cup champion the former French star Laurent Blanc also with a message from Zinedine Zidane.
+In 2005 Billel Dziri won the Ballon d'or as the second player from USMA to achieve it, Dziri said he was expecting an individual crown and now that he had it he could only express his immense joy and that the award was the fruit of the efforts he had made for years in Algeria and outside the country.
+The award was received from the hand of the World Cup champion the former French star Laurent Blanc also with a message from Zinedine Zidane.
 With the end of the 2009–10 season, USM Alger captain Billel Dziri decided to put an end to his football career, which lasted more than 20 years, most of which were spent in USM Alger and his last match was against his former club NA Hussein Dey.
 And stated yes i confirm this because I have reached the age of 38 years and four months, which is the age that pushes me to retire because it is the right time for me, although i am sure that i can play for at least one or two more seasons.

 International career

-On September 23, 1992 Billel Dziri played for the first time against Tunisia in friendly match ended in a draw 1–1.
+On 23 September 1992 Billel Dziri played for the first time against Tunisia in friendly match ended in a draw 1–1.
 In the 1994 African Cup of Nations qualification, Dziri scored his first goal was a brace with the national team against Guinea-Bissau, Dziri participated in the Africa Cup of Nations four times, the first was in 1996 where he played all the matches and scored a goal in the group stage against Burkina Faso, The second participation was in 1998 and a bad participation for Algeria and elimination from the group stage with three defeats and Dziri scored a goal in the last match against Cameroon, The third in 2000 with manager Nacer Sandjak selecting Dziri for his 22-man squad. where Algeria reached the quarter-finals where he played in all the matches and scored one goal against Gabon and it was his last goal in the Africa Cup of Nations, Dziri was selected in the tournament squad with big stars such as Jay-Jay Okocha and Samuel Eto'o.
-The last participation in the African Cup was in 2002 and Algeria eliminated from the group stage where he played all matches again, bringing the number of matches he played to 14, His last match with the national team was on June 19, 2005 in 2006 FIFA World Cup qualification against Zimbabwe which ended in a draw 2–2, Dziri finished his career with 87 matches and scored 10 goals.
+The last participation in the African Cup was in 2002 and Algeria eliminated from the group stage where he played all matches again, bringing the number of matches he played to 14, His last match with the national team was on 19 June 2005 in 2006 FIFA World Cup qualification against Zimbabwe which ended in a draw 2–2, Dziri finished his career with 87 matches and scored 10 goals.